-Amy is an MScPI student interested in public and active transport, as well as the intersections of public health and the built environment.
+Amy is an MScPl student interested in public and active transportation.
+Her research interests lie at the intersection of public health and the built environment.
 Her current research looks at transit station access in Calgary and Edmonton.
 She investigates the role of park and ride facilities, land use patterns, bus networks, and active transportation infrastructure in shaping how individuals access light rail transit.
 Her work also seeks to understand differences in municipal policy and the way that has influenced station access mode share in both municipalities.